smartiniOnGitHub/fastify-healthcheck/README.md

 For convenience, all Docker commands have been defined in `package.json`, to run many of them in a simple way (with `npm run custom-command`), like in the following sequence:
-- docker:build, to build the image
+- `docker:build`, to build the image
-- docker:run, to start the container from generated image, in detached mode
+- `docker:run`, to start the container from generated image, in detached mode
-- docker:healthcheck-manual, to run the healthcheck script in the container but manually
+- `docker:healthcheck-manual`, to run the healthcheck script in the container but manually
-- docker:status, to get the health status of the container
+- `docker:status`, to get the health status of the container
-- and others like: docker:inspect (interactive), docker:log (<CTRL>C to close), docker:process, etc ...
+- and others like: `docker:inspect` (interactive), `docker:log` (<CTRL>C to close), `docker:process`, etc ...
-- docker:stop, to stop running container
+- `docker:stop`, to stop running container
-- docker:clean, to remove generated image
+- `docker:clean`, to remove generated image

 ## Requirements